anuragkapur/anuragkapur.github.io/blog/engineering/_posts/2020-04-25-machine-learning-reference-guide.md

 3. [https://scikit-learn.org/stable/modules/linear_model.html#perceptron](https://scikit-learn.org/stable/modules/linear_model.html#perceptron)

 ## Naive Bayes
+* NB estimates a distribution given the data and then finds a hyperplane separating the data.
+This is subtly different to Perceptron which finds a hyperplane separating the data directly.
-Different flavours of NB exist and are used depending the properties of the features, x.
+* Different flavours of NB exist and are used depending the properties of the features, x.
   * Categorical NB: When features take a categorical value.
 Ex: Patient Gender feature used to predict probability of a certain disease.
   * Multinomial NB: When features values represent counts and not categorical values: Ex: Number of occurrences of a word in an email that needs to be classified as spam or ham.
   * Gaussian NB: When features take on real values and follow a gaussian distribution.

 ### Classification And/Or Regression?
 Classification